 The act exempted “any conduct consisting of the disposal of the flag when it has become worn or soiled.”
 Congress hoped that the omission of an explicit offensiveness component from the act’s text would lead courts to deem it neutral as to expressive content.
 Indeed, the act replaced an earlier federal statute prohibiting the casting of “contempt” upon the flag.

-Court finds flag desecration law content based, violates First Amendment freedom of expression
+Court said new flag desecration law was content-based, violated First Amendment

 Nonetheless, in Eichman the Court found the Flag Protection Act of 1989 to be impermissibly content-based.